 Howdy.
 I’m Aaron Durant.

-I’m infatuated with motor sports, history and the color red.
-I practice minimalism, play the drums and listen to too many podcasts.
-For better or worse, I’m intensely inquisitive in pursuit of perfection yet I don’t take everything too seriously.
+I’m infatuated with motor sports, society and books.
+I practice minimalism, play the drums and enjoy snowboarding and riding motorcycles.
+For better or worse, I’m intensely inquisitive in pursuit of perfection, yet I don’t take everything too seriously.

 I’m interested in the future of media and publishing and, having opted out of college, am able to pursue this interest — among others — with free rein.

-I’ve set up blogs for myself since eighth grade — maybe earlier — but never truly used them.
-Basically, it had to do with the concept of having an interesting life before grabbing a camera and vlogging about it, for example.
+I’ve set up blogs for myself since eighth grade — maybe earlier — but never truly used them, I think due to the concept of having an interesting life before grabbing a camera and vlogging about it, for example.

 Jason Kottke’s description of kottke.org is how I’d describe my blog too: